pburtchaell/homebridge-seasons/README.md

 ## Acknowledgement

-This project is a fork of the [homebridge-seasons](https://github.com/naofireblade/homebridge-seasons) by [Arne Blumentritt](https://github.com/naofireblade).
-Thanks to Arne for creating the original!
+This project is a fork of [homebridge-seasons](https://github.com/naofireblade/homebridge-seasons) by [Arne Blumentritt](https://github.com/naofireblade).
+Thanks Arne for creating the original!

 ## Requirements